 But marine and ocean-themed amusement parks are often different from zoos and aquariums in that they do not provide anything close to a species’ habitat or natural environment.
 Established for entertainment purposes first and foremost, they are more amusement parks than aquariums.
-There are many films, books, and articles on the subject of marine mammals in captivity, and after learning all that I’ve learned this year, I simply cannot support SeaWorld and similar parks across the world.
+After learning all that I’ve learned this year, I simply cannot support SeaWorld and similar parks across the world.
 The lives they live in captivity are analogous to the circus, and I have never supported circuses.

 I am choosing to not buy a ticket.

 I want to share the resources with you that led me to this decision.
 But first, let me address SeaWorld and marine parks in general.

 “Marine parks differ from zoos in that the animals – whales, dolphins and seals – are performers.
 This, say critics, puts them squarely in the circus tradition.”-Erich Hoyt1